The Detroit Pistons (16-60, 7-30 Away) head to face the Houston Rockets (18-59, 12-26 Home) on Friday in a clash of team...

 Detroit continued their winning ways in 2008, finishing second in the East, defeating the Sixers and Magic on the way to their sixth straight Eastern Conference Finals appearance.
 Facing their old rivals, the Boston Celtics, the Pistons were eliminated in six games and would mark the end of an era in Detroit.

 Saunders would be fired as coach, Billups would be traded, bringing back Allen Iverson, and injuries would ruin the Pistons’ season.
 Detroit would just make the playoffs but be swept by the Cavs, with Iverson leaving as a free agent in the offseason.

 Detroit missed the playoffs for six straight seasons following Iverson’s departure, but the emergence of Andre Drummond in the 2015-16 season helped the team back to the playoffs, but were swept by the Cavs in the first round.

 The Pistons traded for Blake Griffin in the 2017-18 season, pairing him with Drummond in an attempt to make a dominant big man duo, but the Pistons failed to make the playoffs that season, were swept by the Bucks in 2019.

 They also failed to make the playoffs in this most recent season, with Griffin only playing 18 games and Drummond being traded to the Cavaliers.
-Detroit has the seventh pick in the 2020 NBA Draft and after trading Drummond are looking at a rebuild with aim of success in the distant future.

 Still got some burning questions about the Detroit Pistons?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!